German Irregular Verbs

 1. The Difference between Weak and Strong Verbs

-Of course, most of you know that there are actually three kind of verbs: Weak, strong and mixed verbs.
-Well, that also the main reason why you say “du läufst” instead of “du laufst”.
+Of course, most of you know that there are actually three kinds of verbs: Weak, strong and mixed verbs.
+Well, that is also the main reason why you say “du läufst” instead of “du laufst”.

 What is a Strong Verb?

-Well, a strong verb’s stem changes.
-Based on the conjugation, as well as in the two past tenses.
-So, some of these stem changes in the present tense simply involve adding an “ä” or an “ö” in place of an “”a or an “o”.
+Well, strong verb change their stems, based on the conjugation, as well as in the two past tenses.
+So, some of these stem changes in the present tense simply involve adding an “ä” or an “ö” in place of an “a” or an “o”.
 Other stems in the present tense undergo a complete change.
 Unfortunately, you simply have to recognize strong verbs by learning them by heart.
 Nevertheless, there is an example:

 2. Learn the Past Tense of Strong Verbs

-Although you might think that you have mastered German irregular verbs by knowing how to conjugate them in the present tense – I have to disappoint you.
+Although you might think that you have mastered German irregular verbs by knowing how to conjugate them in the present tense, I have to disappoint you.
 Unfortunately, their forms in the past tense are as irregular as the ones in the present tense.
-Well, at least there is one rule: All strong verbs in German use –en at the end of their stem to form the Particip II.
+Well, at least there is one rule: All strong verbs in German use –en at the end of their stem to form the Participle II.